 Trade accounts receivable are recorded at the invoiced amount, net of any allowance for doubtful accounts.
 Any allowance for doubtful accounts, which is included in selling, general and administrative ("SG&A") expenses, is developed based upon several factors including the customers' credit quality, historical write-off experience and any known specific issues or disputes which exist as of the balance sheet date.
-Account receivable balances are written off against the allowance after appropriate collection efforts are exhausted.
-The allowance for doubtful accounts was \$201,000 and \$62,000 as of March 31, 2021 and December 31, 2020, respectively, and no accounts receivable write offs were recognized during the three months ended March 31, 2021 and 2020.
+Accounts receivable balances are written off against the allowance after appropriate collection efforts are exhausted.
+The allowance for doubtful accounts was \$40,000 and \$62,000 as of June 30, 2021 and December 31, 2020, respectively, and no accounts receivable write-offs were recognized during the three and six months ended June 30, 2021 and 2020.
 Despite the Company's efforts to minimize credit risk exposure, customers could be adversely affected if future economic and industry trends, including those related to COVID-19, change in such a manner as to negatively impact their cash flows.
 The full effects of COVID-19 on the Company's customers are highly uncertain and cannot be predicted.
-As a result, the Company's future collection experience can differ significantly from historical collection trends.
-If the Company's clients experience a negative impact on their cash flows, it could have a material adverse effect on the Company's results of operations and financial condition.
+As a result, the Company's flows, it could have a material adverse effect on the Company's results of operations and financial condition.